Taylorthecreator06/Taylor-Williams-Profile/index.md

 My name is Taylor Williams, and I am a sophomore majoring in Computer Science at Northern Illinois University.

 I love all things tech!
 Some of my favorites are programming, Cybersecurity, and Game development!
-With my Computer Science degree, I plan to become a white-hat hacker.
-This means that I will hack into systems to determine if they are secure.

 ### Background